Jared-Godar/Jared-Godar/README.md

 ### About Me

+I am a data scientist, technical communication specialist, Army veteran, and music lover.
+I'm committed to helping you tell your story with compelling supporting data.
+I help businesses sift through the noise to discover what metrics really matter and how to improve them maximizing efficiency and minimizing discomfort.

+I was a Signals Intelligence Sergeant in the Army for six years, ending up as the Noncommissioned Officer in Charge of Signals Intelligence and Electronic Warfare for U.S. Army South, where I supervised a team to intercept, decrypt, analyze, and report foreign communications in both strategic and tactical settings.
+We worked to identify trends, forecast outcomes, and provide predictive analysis to drive operations in fast-paced, challenging environments.

+I developed, optimized, and wrote standard operating procedures for the team and developed novel, automated data-processing techniques eliminating manual data entry from previously incompatible systems freeing up more time for analysis and increasing data fidelity.

+After the Army, I pursued graduate studies in Molecular Physiology & Biophysics at the Vanderbilt University Medical Center, where I independently designed, executed, and performed quantitative statistical analysis of experiments related to human health and disease.
+I though classes at the undergraduate and graduate levels.
+I designed novel MRI techniques and conducted human trials in a clinical research setting.
+I authored and published a manuscript in the peer-reviewed journal *Biochemistry*, which has been cited over 275 times.

+As much as I enjoyed "doing science," I discovered I enjoy telling stories with data even more.
+I enjoy data analysis and technical communication.

+I have edited and provided figures for articles published in *The Biophysical Journal*, the *Journal of Molecular Biology*, the *Journal of Biological Chemistry*, and *Science*.
+Twenty-eight of the of the twenty-nine grant applications I wrote or edited were funded for over $7,000,000.

+I expanded my data analysis toolkit to approach problems in a more programatic manner with python and other data science libraries with artificial intelligence and machine learning techniques.
+Am looking forward to continuing my longstanding search for truth within data using these tools.

 - 🔭 I’m currently working on ...
+  - A NLP project
+  - Improving an anomaly detection algorithm

 - 🌱 I’m currently learning ...
   - PySpark
+  - Keras
+  - TensorFlow

 ---

 ### Skills

 Python - SQL - Tableau - Applied Statistics - Pandas -
-Matplotlib - Seaborn - Plotly - Machine Learning - Natural Language Processing - Apache Spark - Data Storytelling - Git - Jupyter Notebooks - Anaconda - Adobe CS (Illustrator, In Design, Photoshop) - Matlab - Origin - Windows - Mac OS - UNIX / Linux
+Matplotlib - Seaborn - Plotly - Machine Learning - Natural Language Processing - Apache Spark - Data Storytelling - Git - Jupyter Notebooks - Prophet - Anaconda - Adobe CS (Illustrator, In Design, Photoshop) - Matlab - Origin - Windows - Mac OS - UNIX / Linux

 ---